'I Regretted What I Had Done': North Miami Beach Teen Jeimy Henriquez Back Home After Weekend Disappearance

 They got a break when Henrriquez contacted her mother again.

+“He was very nice.
+I am not mad at him.
+I was able to call my mom after he took me to a place I knew,” she said.

-“I sent my mom the address and then a detective called me,” she said.
+“I sent my mom the address and then a detective called me,” she added.

 “I returned because I regretted what I had done,” said Henrriquez.